 To schedule a Fire Protection Systems Inspection, call 703.746.4256.

-The Environmental Investigation Unit (EIU) investigates the release of hazardous materials and environmental crimes, conducts fire code inspections of facilities using and storing hazardous materials and coordinates information to other City agencies about hazardous and industrial related uses within the City of Alexandria.
+The Environmental Investigation Unit (EIU) investigates the release of hazardous materials and environmental crimes, conducts fire code inspections of facilities using and storing hazardous materials, investigate instances of illegal dumping of hazardous waste, tires and other related materials and coordinates information with other City agencies about hazardous and industrial-related uses within the City of Alexandria.
+Law Enforcement Fire Marshals assigned to conduct environmental investigations are fully sworn law enforcement officers and receive extensive and specific training on hazardous materials and environmental related offenses.

 Hazardous materials are substances or materials, in any form or quantity, which pose unreasonable risk to safety, health or property when released from their container.
 Some hazardous materials are more common than others and many can be found within household environments.
 Many of these products are used on a daily basis without any incident, but can cause problems if not properly handled or disposed.